 Firstly, we require a gifted deposit declaration from the gift provider confirming the sum they are giving and the conditions under which it is given.
 A copy of this must also be provided to the mortgage lender.
 If you will be relying on a gifted deposit for your purchase, we can provide a template declaration which can be adapted to the specific circumstances.

-We must receive identity documentation from the gift provider.
+Additionally, we must receive identity documentation from the gift provider.
 Our anti-money laundering procedures require us to verify the identity of anyone we will be receiving funds from.
 We require a copy of their passport or photo card driving licence and a recent bank statement or utility bill which clearly states their address (not a mobile phone bill and in either case, not more than 3 months old).

 Finally, gifted deposits are subject to the same proof of fund requirements as any other funds we receive.
 Therefore, the requisite evidence from the source of the funds prior to it being gifted must be provided, as set out above and below.